 - Be realistic.
 You can begin teaching your little one signs at 6 months of age or even before, but they might not respond until they’re around 8 months.

 - Keep it simple.
 Make sure the gestures are simple and meaningful in your little one’s life.
 For example, teach the words eat, sleep, milk, mom, dad, book, etc.

 - Make sure your little one is paying attention.
 Always sign when you say the word you want to teach, but make sure your little one can see you.

 - Respond to symbolic gestures that your little one makes up.

 - Model pointing.
 Most babies begin pointing as a means of communication between 9 and 12 months, so point away.
 Point to pictures in books, specific parts of an object, or even things that make sounds.

 - Respond to your baby’s requests made by pointing, and make some requests by pointing yourself.
 Point to a toy and ask for it, or point and ask what color it is.

 - Use natural gestures with your baby.
-You can add signs to your signing repertoire that are not made up by you or someone else.
+You can add these gestures to your signing repertoire.
 Gestures are a natural form of communication, so use facial gestures, point, nod yes and no, and use many other common gestures to communicate with your little one.

 - Have fun and be patient.
-Always remember to keep signing light and fun.
+Always remember to keep baby sign language light and fun.
 Don’t get discouraged if your little one does not sign back right away, keep trying and make sure you abstain from making this tool seem like a chore.